nawabahmadreshi/documentation/pages/getting-started/deep-link-routing.md

 ## Branch-provided data parameters in callback

 In addition to any custom key/value pairs specified in the link data dictionary, Branch also returns some other useful parameters every time a session is initialized.
+These parameters will be returned every time `initSession` is called, even if the user has not clicked on a Branch link.
 Here is a list, and a description of what each represents.

 * `~` denotes analytics
 * `+` denotes information added by Branch
-* (for the curious, `$` denotes reserved keywords used for controlling how the Branch service behaves)
+* (for the curious, `$` denotes reserved keywords used for controlling how the Branch service behaves.
+Read more about control parameters on the [Configuring Links page]({{base.url}}/getting-started/configuring-links))

 | **Parameter** | **Meaning** |